deepak194/framestopackets.github.io/_posts/2024-01-27-Building_an_automated_media_server.md

 tags: [homelab,arr's,prowlarr,radarr,sonarr,lidarr,jellyfin,readarr,bazarr,sabnzbd,qbittorrent,nzbhydra,usenet,homarr]
 ---

-# Building an automated media server on QNAP with all the Arr's

 > This guide and scripts are for educational purposes only, I do not encourage piracy.
 {: .prompt-tip }